kaciemayberry/cloudformation-helpers/README.md

 ## Steps for adding a new included function

-  1a.
+  1.
+      a.
 If a file already exists for the AWS service in the [aws directory](aws), add the code there.
-  1b.
+      b.
 If not, create a new file for the AWS service.
+  2.
-  2. Add a new class that implements base.Handler for the new functionality.
+      a.
+Add a new class that implements base.Handler for the new functionality.
 In most cases, it will be sufficient to pass all parameters (other than ServiceToken through to the AWS client).
-  2a.
-If the 'delete' can't be implemented using the 'create' parameters, make sure the 'create' returns all
-      necessary data needed for the 'delete' (such as unknowable ids); these will be stored in DynamoDB for future reference in the 'delete'.
+      b.
+If the 'delete' can't be implemented using the 'create' parameters, make sure the 'create' returns all necessary data needed for the 'delete' (such as unknowable ids); these will be stored in DynamoDB for future reference in the 'delete'.
   3. Add a new export method that calls the new class.
   4. Add two new Resources to the [create_cloudformation_helper_functions.template](create_cloudformation_helper_functions.template):
       a.
 The Role for the new function.
       b.
 The function itself (referencing the new method from #3).
   5. Add an output for the function ARN to the template.
   6. Add an example template to the [test directory](test/aws).
   7. Update the [README](README.md) to explain the new helper function.